PlusOneRabbit/ranked-sync/README.md

 ### Option: `install`

 The root of your Beat Saber installation directory.
-The CustomLevels folder will be automatically found from here.<br>
+The `CustomLevels` folder will be automatically found from here.<br>
-Make sure to use two backslashes when entering a path, as backslashes are a special character!
+Make sure to use two backslashes when entering a path, as backslashes are an escape character!

 Example:<br>
 `"install": "C:\\Program Files (x86)\\Steam\\steamapps\\common\\Beat Saber"`<br>